Find Assisted Living in Your Area

 Renal Disease

-According to the Kidney Foundation, a vegetarian or vegan diet can actually be beneficial to those with renal disease.
-That’s because meat can be difficult for the kidneys to process.
+According to the National Kidney Foundation, a vegetarian or vegan diet can be beneficial to those with renal disease.
+That’s because large amounts of meat or dairy can be difficult for the kidneys to process.
 Of course, a healthy lifestyle is a vital part of living with renal disease.
 That diet should include a variety of plant-based proteins, low-sodium foods and a balance of sodium, potassium and phosphorus.

 Cancer

-Because cancer can attack nearly any part of the body, the diet a senior with cancer should follow can vary dramatically.
-Any person diagnosed with cancer should discuss their diet with their oncologist or primary care provider to ensure that it’s appropriate for their unique condition.
+However, keep in mind that these are general recommendations and guidelines.
+Before making any dietary changes, seniors should always discuss their diet with their oncologist or primary care provider to ensure that it’s appropriate for their unique condition.

 Mobility Issues